WID Undergraduate Mentor Program

 For more information about the WID Undergraduate Mentor Program contact Sue Dinitz, Writing Center Director (302 Bailey/Howe, Susan.Dinitz@uvm.edu, 802.656.7963).
 As a limited number of mentors are available, priority will be given to instructors who demonstrate commitment to helping students improve as writers and who have participated in professional development around student writing.

-Applications are due by April 24 for Fall 2015 courses.
+Applications are due by December 2nd for Spring 2016 courses.